EmbeddedSystemClass/mqtt_esp32/README.md

  * led on after startup, fast-blink after wifi and normal blink after mqtt

 ## todo
- * led on after startup, fast-blink after wifi and normal blink after mqtt or something to see loop reboot on blink
- * add ota to dedicated thread (check if ota stability is improved)
+ * add variable read from nv and publish in connect message (temp + sensibility)
+   * done temp, sensibility to be added
+ * subscribe to variable change and save to nvram
+    * together with above
+ * rewrite relays from esp8266 (or even better, as we need separate command for each)
+ * connect thermostat with relay0 and disable relay0 button/cmd/subscription
+ * mount the box
+ * mount in garage with sensors on the right places
 * rewrite ota using native method and check for error 76 or size and retry
  * remove unused code/flags/etc.
- * add variable read from nv and publish in connect message (temp + sensibility)
- * subscribe to variable change and save to nvram
- * rewrite relays from esp8266
  * implement/check thermostat code

  * sonoff basic